Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Preliminaries

 \subsection{Relational descriptions}

 Many algebraic notions we deal with in this paper have their relational counterparts.
 We have already stated such a characterization for projectivity in Proposition~\ref{prop:cubetermblocker} and we have used a relational description of abelianess as a definition for this concept in Definition~\ref{def:abelian}.
-Now we list three other helpful facts, which are mostly folklore.
+Now we state two other helpful facts.

 The first one is a characterization of absorption by means of so called $B$-essential relations~(see e.g. Proposition~2.14 in \cite{Barto16:deciding_abs}).
+A relation $R \subseteq A^n$ is \emph{$B$-essential} if $R$ does not intersect $B^n$ but every projection of $R$ onto all but one of the coordinates intersects the corresponding power of $B$.
+The characterization is that $B \abs_n \alg A$ if, and only if, there are no $B$-essential subuniverses of~$\alg A^n$.
+We state this fact as follows.

 \begin{proposition} Let $\alg A$ be an algebra and $B\leq \alg A$.
 Then $B \abs_n \alg A$ if and only if for every $\tuple a^1,\dotsc, \tuple a^n\in A^n$ such that $\tuple a^i_j\in B$ for $i\neq j$ we have $\Sg_{\alg A^n}(\tuple a^1,\dotsc, \tuple a^n)\cap B^n\neq\emptyset$. \end{proposition}